andela-eshaibu/syncano-cookbook/web/solutions/stripe-payments.md

 ### Solution

-Our solution is establised using [stripe-payments](https://syncano.io/#/sockets/stripe-payments) to trigger payment service.
+Our solution is established using [stripe-payments](https://syncano.io/#/sockets/stripe-payments) to trigger payment service.

 ### Installing dependencies